phil-rice/Phils-Blog/_posts/2015-10-27-Scala-Functional-Builders-For-Cobol-Copy-Book-Reading.markdown

 written a Cobol Copy Book to Java class converter in the past, and knew that I needed to only do a small part of the work for these specific files.

 What I wanted to do was to take the opportunity to learn how to use the same style of programming that Scala Play gives us with the JSON library.
-Here is the raw copy book description for the data about a loction
+Here is the raw copy book description for the data about a railway station
 {% highlight cobol %}
        01  STNS-REC.
 00002001
            05  LOC-LOC                  PIC 9(04).
 00003001